 My Virtual Machines, My Accounts and My Projects

-The DataLab portal is where you find information about your DataLab account, projects, and virtual machines.
+The DataLab portal is where you will find information about your DataLab account, projects and virtual machines (VMs).

-The DataLab portal displays information in three tiles:
+The DataLab portal displays information across three tabs:

-- My Virtual Machines to activate, start and launch the VM associated with your project
+From this tab you can activate, start and launch the VM associated with your project.

 Keeps a record of your portal actions.
 This can help you manage your sessions and provides useful information if you encounter problems with the system.
 It includes: